EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge

-We hypothesize that this discrepancy arises because the models lack access to the KG content and structure, which prevents them from determining the nature of the knowledge being added and the types of relations involved.
-Access to KG-level statistics, such as the distribution of relation types, could provide valuable context and help improve model performance.
-This also points to a promising direction for future research: developing IE models that can identify emerging knowledge from unstructured text while leveraging the internal structure and temporal dynamics of the KGs.
+We hypothesize that this discrepancy arises because the models lack access to KG content and structure, which prevents them from determining the precise nature of the knowledge being added and the relation types involved.~Providing access to KG-level statistics, such as relation-type distributions, could offer valuable context and help improve performance.
+More broadly, this highlights a promising direction for future work: developing IE models that can identify emerging knowledge from unstructured text while leveraging the internal structure of KGs.

-\textbf{How EDC+ model compares to ReLiK RE?} We selected the LLM-driven generative EDC+ model and the traditional, lightweight extractive span-based ReLiK model to compare how two fundamentally different and widely used architectures perform on TKGU operations.
-From \tabref{tab:dataset_re_results}, we observe that ReLiK RE significantly outperforms EDC+ on \textit{X-Triples}.
-We hypothesize that this difference arises from the architectural and functional design of the models: ReLiK RE extracts all types of information present in the text, whereas EDC+ is explicitly prompted (see Appendix~\ref{sec:appendix:edc-prompts}) to generate triples intended to update the KG.
-As a result, EDC+ tends to focus on extracting triples that convey new facts, often ignoring statements of common knowledge (e.g., [\textit{United States Capitol}, \textit{country}, \textit{United States}]).
-This is further supported by a qualitative analysis of the predictions.

-In contrast to \textit{X-Triples}, EDC+ outperforms ReLiK RE on \textit{E-Triples} and \textit{EE-Triples} TKGU operations.
-This supports our hypothesis about the bias of EDC+ to extract novel knowledge given the prompt.
-Furthermore, EDC+ significantly outperforms ReLiK RE on the \textit{EE-KG-Triples} operation, which involves linking emerging entities mentioned in the passage to existing KG entities that are not explicitly referenced in the same passage.
-This result is expected, as ReLiK RE is trained to extract only entities explicitly mentioned in the text.
-Its low performance on \textit{EE-KG-Triples} is largely due to its reliance on explicit mentions: it extracts valid triples involving both emerging and existing entities that are present in the text but are not annotated in \datasetname, which includes only entity mentions explicitly annotated via Wikipedia hyperlinks.